learn

 Why Is Stretching Important?

-woman on a yoga mat - Stretch Before or After Workout
+Woman Exercising - Stretch Before Or After Workout

 Flexibility defines the ability of muscles, tendons, ligaments, and other tissues to lengthen and allow joints to move through their full range of motion.
 Research shows that stretching improves flexibility and range of motion, making it easier to perform everyday activities and reducing the risk of injury.